AndreyPolegaev/job4j_todo/README.md

 TodoList.

 What was used:
-Java 14, Hibernate, Lombok, AJAX, Bootstrap, HTML, CSS
+Java 14, Hibernate, Lombok, AJAX, Bootstrap, HTML, CSS, Java Script

 This application provides the following service: add task, delete task, delete all tasks, we can mark it as completed, show all tasks - completed and uncompleted.
+Validating all the forms, registration - autorisation with checking user presents or absents in the data base.
+Sheets have uni-directional connection.
+Each task connects with its own user.

 Contacts: